saklis/ado-cache-engine/README.md

 * Live write operation on DB - Engine reflects any changes done on its items to the database, ensuring they're up to date.
 * Indexing functionality for faster querying.
 * Can work in non-cache mode if you really try.
-* Automatic generation of model classes using T4 scripts through [ACE ADO Cache Engine model generation](https://github.com/saklis/ace-model-generation)
+* Automatic generation of model classes using T4 scripts through [ACE ADO Cache Engine model generation](https://github.com/saklis/ace-model-generation).

 ## Compatibilty
 * C# 7.0 and greater
 * MS SQL Server 2008 R2 and greater (older version was not tested, but should be compatibile)

-## Engine
+## Getting started with Cache Engine
 The Engine object is responsible for holding Cache items.
 One Engine object can handle up to one database and contains methods to create and remove new cached items (tables).

 ### Creating new Engine instance